 The District of Squamish aims to facilitate economic development through the promotion of tourism and recreation activities in the community.
 Building on the new brand, the District’s comprehensive wayfinding program seeks to outline relevant locations, destinations, communication and messaging to facilitate visitor movements throughout the community, getting people to the places they want to get as easily as possible.

-The District worked with ION Brand Design, along with input from a group of community members representing the Squamish Nation, tourism and business leaders, brand leadership team members, and trails groups to develop a Community Wayfinding Program Design Strategy.
+The District worked with ION Brand Design, along with input from a group of community members representing the Squamish Nation, tourism and business leaders, brand leadership team members, and trail groups to develop a Community Wayfinding Program Design Strategy.
 The strategy and draft creative concepts were shared at a Council committee meeting on November 10, 2015.
 Installation of the complete system is planned over five years.

-The creative concepts were designed to reflect an essence that evokes the following key words: active, modern, youthful, bold, innovative, environmental, integrity, clarity.
+The creative concepts were designed to reflect an essence that evokes the following keywords: active, modern, youthful, bold, innovative, environmental, integrity, and clarity.
 The concepts feature strong colours and natural materials as well as modern typography and organic elements that, when combined, present a complete system distinctive to Squamish.
 Materials were chosen to stand up to Squamish weather and ease of maintenance was a key factor in the design.

 Public input into the locations of the signs was gathered between April 22 and May 6, 2016, when the signs were showcased at the Squamish Adventure Centre and Brennan Park Recreation Centre.
 Input was also invited online.